runxiyu/furgit/README.md

 ## Features

-Currently, Furgit is very basic; it supports reading objects from loose objects and packfiles.
+Currently, furgit is very basic; it supports reading objects from loose objects and packfiles.
 There is some infrastructure for writing loose objects and packfiles in the tests but they need to be refactored.

+We intend for repository objects to be freely usable across goroutines, which may enable long-running applications such as forges to keep a pool of recently used repos (including their `.idx` and `.pack` cache) for rapid access.

 ## Performance